asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 - **Single or Few-Time Cash Flows**
     - Cost of repaying tech debt
 - **Option Premium**
-  - The cost of isolating the effect of the technical debt from affecting other code
+  - The cost of isolating the effect of the technical debt from affecting other code (see [Articulating Value: The Value of Timing](#2-articulating-value-the-value-of-timing-aka-real-options))

 {% mermaid %}
 graph LR;